upsidedownlabs/upsidedownlabs.github.io/_sources/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

     .. note::

-        For a detailed guide, visit our Instructables page: https://www.instructables.com/Controlling-a-Servo-Claw-With-Muscle-Signals-EMG-U/
+        For a detailed guide, visit our Instructables page: `Controlling Servo Claw With Muscle Signals Using Muscle BioAmp Shield <https://www.instructables.com/Controlling-a-Servo-Claw-With-Muscle-Signals-EMG-U/>`_

 .. dropdown:: 5.
 Servo Control

     **1. Program Purpose & Overview**

-    The Servo Control sketch is a generic demonstration of using EMG envelope amplitude to drive a single servo motor.
+    The **Servo Control** sketch is a generic demonstration of using EMG envelope amplitude to drive a single servo motor.
 Instead of a claw mechanism, it maps envelope directly to any servo’s rotation angle.
     This example can be repurposed to control robotic arms, wheels, or any servo‐driven structure based on muscle effort.